Q. What is the AGPT program?

 Q. What are the key features of the ACRRM training pathway

 A. The Australian College of Rural & Remote Medicine (ACRRM) training program has been developed by Australia’s leading rural doctors and academics, meaning you have access to the best training program in rural generalism.
+All trainees will fellow as rural generalists under the ACRRM training program.

-Download this MCCC Guide for ACRRM registrars to learn more about the key features and opportunities available for registrars who choose this Fellowship pathway in our region.
+Download this MCCC Guide for ACRRM registrars to learn more about the key features and opportunities available for registrars who choose this fellowship pathway in our region.

 Q. Why train for a FACRRM?